 For Travel (Object 5000), district travel and reimbursement policies apply.
 Only travel necessary for the project is allowed.
 List travel purpose and estimated cost.
 Out-of-State travel requires completion of the Out-of-State Travel Request Form and must be disclosed on the Budget Detail Sheet.
 After the application has been fully executed, any further Out-of-State travel requires prior approval of the Project Monitor by sending in the above-mentioned form via e-mail for approval.
-The state reserves the right to limit Out-of-State travel.
-To find the Out-of-State travel form and corresponding questions and answers regarding the form go to the following http and look on the left-hand side of the page under Out-of-State Travel Information.
+The State travel form and corresponding questions and answers regarding the form go to the following http and look on the left-hand side of the page under Out-of-State Travel Information.

-http://extranet.cccco.edu/Divisions/WorkforceandEconDev/WEDDR FAs.aspx d.
+http://extranet.cccco.edu/Divisions/WorkforceandEconDev/WEDD RFAs/AdditionalRFAResourcesGRPWebinarArchives.aspx#IDRC-EDA d.
 Deputy Sector Navigator Fund Allocation